civilware/artificer-nfa-standard/Headers/Headers.md

     * Audio
     * Application
 * iconURLHdr
-  * URL to the icon representing this asset
+  * URL to the icon representing this asset.
+This image is of size 100x100.

 Copyright 2022 Civilware.
 All rights reserved.